 CITY PARKS & DENVER BIKE TRAILS

-The Mile High City boasts more than 4,000 acres of traditional parks and parkways, which include 2,500 urban natural acres, more than 300 acres of designated rivers & trails and an additional 14,000 acres of spectacular mountain parks, plus many miles of paved, off-street bike trails.
+The Mile High City boasts more than 4,000 acres of traditional parks and parkways, which include 2,500 urban natural acres, more than 300 acres of designated rivers and trails, and an additional 14,000 acres of spectacular mountain parks, plus many miles of paved, off-street bike trails.
 Whether families create a picnic feast from their favorite food trucks or select their favorite recreation activity (kayaking, paddle boating, running and more), there is no shortage of space to enjoy for free or very low cost.

 COLORADO RAILROAD MUSEUM

 Lose track of time year-round at the Depot Museum and 15-acre railyard featuring more than 100 engines, cabooses and coaches and the garden railway, renowned library and roundhouse restoration facility with working turntable.
-Special events and train rides on a vintage steam locomotive happen throughout the year, and the museum has a fun gift store with souvenirs to delight train buffs of all ages. crrm.org
+Special events and train rides on a vintage steam locomotive happen throughout the year, and the museum has a fun gift store with souvenirs to delight train buffs of all ages. coloradorailroadmuseum.org/

 DENVER BOTANIC GARDENS

 Art and science unite in Denver Botanic Gardens' spectacular 24-acre site, offering an unforgettable experience for the whole family, as well as a living laboratory for education and plant conservation programs.
 The Mordecai Children’s Garden offers a place to play, explore and discover.
 Young naturalists will have the opportunity to learn unique characteristics of plants living in the Rooftop Alpine Garden, discover how plants and animals live together on Marmot Mountain, race pinecones down Springmelt Stream, hunt for bugs in the Glorious Grasslands and observe aquatic life at Pipsqueak Pond.
-There are also two restaurants that serve some plants grown right at the Gardens. botanicgardens.org
+There are also two restaurants that serve dishes with ingredients grown right at the Gardens. botanicgardens.org

 DENVER FIREFIGHTERS MUSEUM